 The Liposuction Procedure

 General anesthesia is used during liposuction at a local Torrance hospital or surgery center.
 Once anesthesia has taken effect, tiny surgical incisions are made in the skin and a thin suction tube is inserted.
-Salt water, called tumescent solution, is released into the areas to be treated.
+Saltwater, called tumescent solution, is released into the areas to be treated.
 Fat deposits beneath the skin are then suctioned out.
 If your surgeon deems it appropriate, ultrasonic-assisted liposuction, called UAL for short, can be used to break up the fat prior to removal.
 At the end of your liposuction procedure, steri-strips will be applied to your incisions and you will recover for a short time in the recovery area before going home.

 Recovery from Liposuction

 You will have bruising, swelling and some numbness the first night after your procedure.
 The local anesthetic that was injected with the saline solution will continue to anesthetize the treated area.
 It’s normal to have some oozing from the incisions.
 This is not blood but remaining tumescent fluid.
 Your surgeon will see you in our Torrance plastic surgery office within one or two days post-procedure and follow you through your recovery period.
 You can read more about what to expect during liposuction recovery in our related blog post.